Empowering children with specific needs and disabilities through theatre.

 Auditions for the Penguin Project are unlike any audition process in at LCT.

-Over the first two weeks of rehearsal, we will be assessing all of our artists and their abilities.
+Over the first week of rehearsal, we will be assessing all of our artists and their abilities.
 After two weeks of rehearsal, we will have artists and mentors audition for roles through a variety of acting and vocal exercises.

-A casting breakdown for Cinderella: Youth Edition can be found here:
+A casting breakdown for The Big Bad Musical can be found here:

 Who can participate?